mihajlobt/quickompare/README.md

     run 'yarn link' and use the app directly from the command line with its name:
     $ quickompare --compare <items>

+    Example:

+    $ quickompare --compare /Users/username/Documents/firstFile.json,/Users/username/Documents/secondFile.json

+    Paths should be divided with a comma and no whitespaces inbetween.

 ##### App help - to list all options and get help
     yarn start --help